Experimental Model 2 submachine gun

-The Experimental Model 2 submachine gun (試製二型機関短銃, Shisei-ni-gata kikan-tanjū) was a pre–World War II experimental submachine gun of Japanese origin chambered in the 8mm Nambu round.
+The Experimental Model 2 submachine gun (試製二型機関短銃, Shisei-ni-gata kikan-tanjū) was a pre–World War II Japanese experimental submachine gun chambered in the 8mm Nambu round.

 History

-The Type 2 was a development of the earlier Type 1 submachine gun, designed in response to criticisms of the Type 1's awkward ergonomics.
-The Type 2 offered a more conventional magazine feed and stock, but wholly retained the Type 1's method of operation and was essentially the same gun in a different body.
-It was initially produced in the mid-1930s and was tested by the Imperial Japanese Army, but rejected.
+The Type 2 model was a development from the earlier Type 1 submachine gun, designed in response to criticisms of the former’s awkward ergonomics.
+The new model offered a more conventional magazine feed and stock, but wholly retained the Type 1's method of operation and was essentially the same gun in a different body.
+It was initially produced in the mid-1930s, tested by the Imperial Japanese Army, but got rejected.

 During World War II, an urgent demand for automatic infantry weapons saw the revival of several experimental weapon projects, including the Type 2 submachine gun.
-Blueprints of the weapon was sent to the Mukden Arsenal in Manchukuo in 1944 for use in development of cheap submachine guns.
-Instead, those blueprints were used by the Chinese communists to produce submachine guns to be used in the Chinese Civil War following the end of the war with Japan and communist control over Mukden.
+Blueprints of the weapon were sent to the Mukden Arsenal in Manchukuo in 1944 for use in development of cheap submachine guns.
+However, those blueprints were used by the Chinese communists to produce submachine guns that were later used in the Chinese Civil War which followed the end of the war with Japan and communist control over Mukden.
 These weapons were operationally identical but chambered in .45 ACP rather than 8×22mm Nambu.

-The British and US armies studied examples of the earlier Japanese prototypes obtained in Singapore and Japan after the surrender of Japan.
+The British and US armies studied examples of the earlier Japanese prototypes obtained in Singapore and Japan after the surrender of Japan in the war.
+There is at least one surviving example of the Type 2 at the Army Ordnance Museum, previously located at the Aberdeen Proving Ground.